-Daylight Saving Enter a start date, an end date, including day of the Dates: week, and time for daylight saving time.
+Daylight Saving Enter a DST Start, and DST End.
+Select Month, Dates: Week, Day of Week, and Time for daylight saving time.

 Enable NTP Server: This option is strongly recommended.
-Check the box to have the router connect to an NTP server on the Internet (not a local server).
+Check the box to allow the router to connect to an NTP Server on the Internet (not a local server).

-NTP Server Used: Select an NTP server from the drop-down menu.
+NTP Server Used: Select an NTP Server from the drop-down menu.

-Date and Time: To manually input the time, enter the values in these fields for the Year, Month, Day, Hour, Minute, and
+Date and Time: To manually input the Date and Time, enter the values in these fields for the Year, Month, Day, Hour, Minute, and Second.
+Click Save Settings.

-Second and then click Save Settings.